maritime-web/Satellite-Consumer/README.md

 # NASA satellite image consumer
-Container responsible of consuming satellite images of the coast of Greenland and the Baltic Sea.
+Container responsible for consuming satellite images of the coast of Greenland and the Baltic Sea.

 ## Requirements
 * Docker